austinhuang0131/barinsta-docs/docs/index.md

 <a href="https://github.com/austinhuang0131/instagrabber/blob/master/fastlane/metadata/android/en-US/images/phoneScreenshots/5.jpg"><img src="https://raw.githubusercontent.com/austinhuang0131/barinsta/master/fastlane/metadata/android/en-US/images/phoneScreenshots/5.jpg" alt="Hashtag" width="15%"/></a>
 <a href="https://github.com/austinhuang0131/instagrabber/blob/master/fastlane/metadata/android/en-US/images/phoneScreenshots/6.jpg"><img src="https://raw.githubusercontent.com/austinhuang0131/barinsta/master/fastlane/metadata/android/en-US/images/phoneScreenshots/6.jpg" alt="Discover Topics" width="15%"/></a>

-If you don't upload posts or stories on Instagram, but you still have to use it to keep in touch with people and contents, you now have an alternative: Barinsta is a beautiful client that allows you to browse Instagram, while giving you more options to control your data.
+If you don't upload posts or stories on Instagram, but you still have to use it to keep in touch with people and contents, you now have an alternative: Barinsta is a beautiful client that allows you to browse Instagram, while removing most of the annoyances (ads, suggestions, useless tabs) and giving you more options to control your data.

-### Features

-* Login NOT NEEDED to browse timeline and face-tagged posts from public profiles, hashtags, and locations.
-* View & download posts.
-* View & copy comments, captions, & biographies.
-* Zoom in on pictures with ease.
-* Batch download posts from feeds (Hold & Select).
-* Mark profiles as favourite for quicker access.

-### Additional logged-in feature

-* View & download stories, highlights, and HD avatar.
-* Browse feed (posts and stories), discover (by topic), DM, activity/notifications, and private profiles that you have followed.
-* Most features you need to view and interact: Like, "save", write/like/reply to comments, follow/block/restrict, reply to stories, play with stickers, respond to DMs (text & picture), etc.
-* View stories anonymously (by default, configurable).
-* See your own liked & saved posts.
-* Copy DM messages & download attachments.
-* Switch between accounts.

-### Extra merits:

-* Prevents irrational decisions: Instagram likes are set-it-forget-it, allowing them to collect more data from you.
-Barinsta intentionally removes double-tap and requires you to click into posts to give it a like.
-Barinsta also allows you to easily access posts you've liked through your own profile.
-* Allows customization: Pick your themes and layouts!
-* Allows viewing at your own pace: No need to "hold" a story with your fingers!
-* Not a webapp: Absolutely NO browser involved, except for login.
-* Not a mod: Absolutely NO dependency of the actual Instagram app.
-* We don't store passwords!
-* Request what you want: The app only requests what it needs to show you the content.
-No communicating with useless endpoints, and only minimal data is sent to Instagram.

 ## Download